Scalable Bayesian Inference for the Inverse Temperature of a Hidden Potts Model: Introduction

+Like the exchange algorithm, approximate Bayesian computation (ABC) uses an auxiliary variable to decide whether to accept or reject the proposed value of $\beta$.
+ABC for the Potts model was introduced by \citet{Grelaud2009}.
+They observed that these models form a natural exponential family and hence possesses a sufficient statistic, $\mathrm{S}(\mathbf{z})$. \citet{Everitt2012} combined AEA with particle MCMC and also implemented ABC with sequential Monte Carlo (SMC-ABC) for the Ising model. \citeauthor{Everitt2012} found that the computational costs of both AEA and ABC were dominated by simulation of the auxiliary variable.
+While exact inference is theoretically possible, its applicability is limited to datasets with fewer than a thousand pixels.
+Comparisons such as \citet{McGrory2009,Moores2014a} and \citet{Moores2014} have shown that auxiliary variable methods such as AEA and ABC are infeasible for the scale of data that is regularly encountered in image analysis.

 Images containing multiple megapixels are now commonplace, from digital photography and high-definition (HD) video to medical imaging and remote sensing.
-Table~\ref{t:scale} illustrates how the number of pixels translates to real world scale for various types of images, including the area covered by a satellite image, the number of axial slices of a CT scan, and the number of frames of HD video.
-Multispectral images from the Landsat 7 \citep{NASA2011} and Landsat 8 \citep{USGS2014} satellites have a spatial resolution of 30 metres per pixel (area of 900m$^2$).
+Table~\ref{t:scale} illustrates how the number of pixels translates to real world scale for various types of images.
+There is often the need to use multiple images to cover the spatial (and temporal) extent of an imaging study.
+Multispectral images from the Landsat-7 \citep{NASA2011} and Landsat-8 \citep{USGS2014} satellites have a spatial resolution of 30 metres per pixel (area of 900m$^2$).
 A Landsat image covers an area of approximately 170km north-south by 183km east-west.
 Tomographic reconstructions such as CT scans are usually represented as 3D image stacks, with $512 \times 512$ pixels per slice.
 The pixel resolution and slice width varies depending on the clinical protocol.
 A single frame of HD video is typically $1920 \times 1080$ pixels with 24 frames per second (fps), although higher frame rates and resolutions (such as ultra high definition, UHD) are available.
 The volumes of data involved in video processing necessitate specialised methods, which are beyond the scope of this paper.
 For examples of Bayesian methods for video analysis, see \citet{Simoncelli1999,Minvielle2010}, and the references therein.
-The remainder of the discussion will focus on static images.
+The remainder of the discussion will focus on static 2D images.

+Scalable inference for intractable likelihoods is an active area of research.
+Some algorithms have been able to improve their runtime while still targeting the exact posterior distribution.
+For example, both Russian roulette \citep{Lyne2015} and lazy ABC \citep{Prangle2014} used random truncation of the likelihood computation. \citet{Liang2015} used an auxiliary chain to define an importance sampling (IS) distribution for the exchange algorithm. \citet{Sherlock2015} used $k$-nearest neighbours ($k$NN) combined with delayed acceptance \citep{Christen2005} to accelerate pseudo-marginal MCMC.
+Compared to the exchange algorithm or ABC, these ``exact-approximate'' methods have provided an improvement in computational efficiency of an order of magnitude or less.
+This is not always sufficient to meet the practical requirements of real world applications.